EldarEyvazov/Polyp-Segmentation-on-Kvasir-Seg/README.md

 ## Results
 We evaluated the performance of various U-Net based models on the binary polyp segmentation task.
 The comparative performance of these models was assessed using metrics such as Dice Coefficient, Intersection over Union (IoU), and pixel accuracy.

-## Results
-We evaluated the performance of various U-Net based models on the binary polyp segmentation task.
-The comparative performance of these models was assessed using metrics such as Dice Coefficient, Intersection over Union (IoU), and pixel accuracy.

-## Results
-We evaluated the performance of various U-Net based models on the binary polyp segmentation task.
-The comparative performance of these models was assessed using metrics such as Dice Coefficient, Intersection over Union (IoU), and pixel accuracy.

-## Results
-We evaluated the performance of various U-Net based models on the binary polyp segmentation task.
-The comparative performance of these models was assessed using metrics such as Dice Coefficient, Intersection over Union (IoU), and pixel accuracy.

 <div align="center">
   <table style="border-collapse: collapse; width: 80%;">
     <thead>